nishkalprakash/pds_assignment_checker/README.md

         * Adds comments automatically according to Failed criteria and marks lost
 3. At the end, makes a composite `.csv` report file with the results (open with MS Excel or similar application to view)
 4. (EXPERIMENTAL) Auto upload the report to moodle (using selenium)
+5. (EXPERIMENTAL) Added support for cheat codes during checking:
+    ```
+    ss - short 's'ircuit from this point
+    00 - give 0 from this point
+    r - reset and rerun from the beginning for this student
+    z - reset and rerun for the last student
+    ```

 ## Instruction (For Head user) (usually NP):
 * Run `init.py` and enter the Assignment number to initialize